Danielle Laraque-Arena: Career

 While attending medical school, Laraque-Arena worked at Martin Luther King Jr. Community Hospital in Watts, which served Watts and Compton, both low-income areas within greater Los Angeles.
 She later completed her postdoctoral internship and residency at the Children's Hospital of Philadelphia.

 In the mid-1980s, she joined Columbia University's faculty, where she worked at Harlem Hospital during the US's AIDS epidemic.
 There she developed three teams to evaluate and treat abused and neglected children.
 From 2000 to 2010, she worked as professor of pediatrics and of preventative medicine at Mount Sinai School of Medicine, and was the chief of the general pediatrics division, as well as vice-chair of public policy and advocacy there.
 She later became a professor of pediatrics at the Einstein College of Medicine, part of Yeshiva University.

 Laraque-Arena was chair of the pediatrics department and a vice president of Maimonides Medical Center.
 She was president of State University of New York Upstate Medical University (Upstate) from January 2016 to December 2018, succeeding Gregory Eastwood as the first woman to be president.
-She currently serves as Professor of Clinical Epidemiology and Pediatrics at the Columbia University Mailman School of Public Health and Senior Scholar-in-Residence at the New York Academy of Medicine.
+She is Professor of Clinical Epidemiology and Pediatrics at the Columbia University Mailman School of Public Health and Senior Scholar-in-Residence at the New York Academy of Medicine.

 Laraque-Arena is also a prolific author, having published over 120 peer-reviewed monographs, book chapters, media resources, and educational pamphlets including the Principles of Global Child Health: Education and Research (2019), Ending the War Against Children: The Rights of Children to Live Free of Violence (2021), and Leadership at the Intersection of Gender & Race in Healthcare and Science: Case Studies and Tools (2022).

-Throughout her career, she has mentored hundreds of young physicians and academics, and served on the National Academy of Medicine's Committee on Integrating Primary Care and Public Health, as well as the American Academy of Pediatrics' Board of Directors.
+Throughout her career, she has mentored hundreds of young physicians and academics, and was on the National Academy of Medicine's Committee on Integrating Primary Care and Public Health, as well as the American Academy of Pediatrics' Board of Directors.
 Additionally, she is a former President of the Academic Pediatric Association and Co-chair the Governor of New York's Task Force on Maternal Mortality and Disparate Racial Outcomes.
-She currently serves on the board of Prevent Child Abuse America, Women in Medicine Legacy Foundation (of which she is President), and Vaccinate Your Family (of which she served as Chair).
+She is on the board of Prevent Child Abuse America, Women in Medicine Legacy Foundation (of which she is President), and Vaccinate Your Family (of which she was Chair).